 Each day includes the lighting of the corresponding Kwanzaa candle for that day and discussing the meaning.

-The daily celebration may also include:
+The daily celebration may also include and Kwanzaa activities for families include:

 - Kwanzaa songs